On the fence whether you should find out your baby’s gender? Here are 10 practical reasons you should find out as soon as possible.

 You can avoid gender disappointment

-Being handed your baby for the first time is one of life’s most precious moments.
+Being handed your baby for the first time was one of life’s most precious moments.
 If you are desperate for a specific gender, find out what you’re having before the arrival so that you have time to adjust to any feelings of disappointment before baby’s birth.

 People will stop trying to guess what you’re having